iml130/sola/minhton/docs/algorithms/leave.md

 The replacing node must handle the updating of the network.
 For this the nodes who know the replacing position and those who know the removing position are crucial.
-Firstly we need to send RemoveNeighbor messages to those nodes who know the removing position, but not the replacing position.
+Firstly we need to send `REMOVE_NEIGHBOR` messages to those nodes who know the removing position, but not the replacing position.
 They only need to remove their entry of the removing position.

-The nodes two know the leaving node and those who know both need to get ReplacementUpdate messages.
+The nodes who know the leaving node and those who know both need to get `REPLACEMENT_UPDATE` messages.
 They contain information about the removing and replacing position.
 The nodes who know only the leaving node only need to update their Network Information with those of the replacing node.
 Those who know both need to update their Network Information and at the same time remove the entry of the removing position from their routing information.

 After that the adjacent information has to be updated.
 For the adjacents of the removed position the adjacent left and adjacent right need to be linked together.
-We do not need to update the adjacents of the replaced position separately, because this will already be done through the ReplacementUpdate messages.
+We do not need to update the adjacents of the replaced position separately, because this will already be done through the `REPLACEMENT_UPDATE` messages.

 <figure markdown>
   <a id="fig_leave_example"></a>